Vatuu/silent-hill-decomp/docs/Coding Conventions.md

 #### Variables and struct fields
-In case a value is assigned for multiple local and global variables with different size names that are next to each other then they should be joined and apply align assignment.
+In case a value is assigned for multiple local and global variables with different size names that are next to each other then they should be joined and apply vertical align.

 ```C
 ...